ShahroodRC/WRO2025-FE-ShahroodRC/README.md

   **Final gear ratio = (20:12) × (20:24) = 25:18 ≈ 1.39:1**
   (≈39% speed reduction, ≈39% torque increase vs direct drive).
   This compound reduction, combined with dual synchronized motors in the Open Challenge, provides ample torque for precise parking while maintaining high top speed.
 The steering is performed by a single Medium Motor (`motor_a` on `OUTPUT_B`) connected to a rack-and-pinion mechanism.
 Medium Motors were chosen over Large Motors because of their significantly lower weight (120 g vs 170 g) and sufficient torque for our 1.1–1.2 kg robot.
 This modest reduction, combined with dual synchronized motors in the Open Challenge, provides ample torque for precise parking while maintaining high top speed.
 - **Lessons Learned**: Early tests with near-direct drive showed occasional motor strain/stalling during tight parking maneuvers.
-The final 20-12-20-24 compound gear train + dual-motor option in the Open Challenge dramatically increased available torque, reducing peak current from ≈600 mA to ≈400 mA during parking and completely eliminating stalling.
+The final 20-12-20-24 compound gear train, combined with the dual-motor option in the Open Challenge, dramatically increased available torque, reducing peak current from ≈approximately 600 mA to ≈approximately 400 mA during parking and completely eliminating stalling.
 Adding the second drive motor (Open Challenge only) further eliminated any remaining strain at higher speeds.
 - **Implementation Impact**: Precise encoder-based control (`on_for_degrees`, `on_for_rotations`) enabled the parking sequence to complete in **under 10 seconds** with almost zero slippage.
 The modular drive design (single/dual motor) allowed us to optimize separately for torque (Obstacle) and speed (Open) without hardware redesign.

 ### 🔌 EV3 Motor Cable & Port Architecture